Circular walk through the heart of the Yorkshire Dales

 Day 6: Hawes to Aysgarth

 From Askrigg, you'll hike up through the little hamlet of Newbiggin and onto the high pastures just below Carperby Moor.
 Long with expansive views of the valley, you’ll see evidence of the old lead mining days as you hike under the limestone outcroppings of Ivy Scar.
-Your walk will end in the village of Carperby, where Alf Wight honeymooned with his wife at the Wheatshef Hotel in 1941.
-Breakfast and dinner included.
+Your walk will end in the village of Carperby, where Alf Wight honeymooned with his wife at the Wheatsheaf Hotel in 1941.

 Day 7: Aysgarth to Reeth to Richmond